sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/cluster-sensu.md

 ### Disaster recovery

-See the [etcd recovery guide][9] for disaster recovery information.
+For external etcd, follow the [etcd recovery guide][9] for disaster recovery.

+For embedded etcd, follow [Back up and recover resources with sensuctl][28] for disaster recovery.

 ### Redeploy a cluster